• Skip to primary navigation

 • 2 cups of powdered sugar

-• 3 tablespoons milk
+• Three tablespoons milk

 • a few drops of lemon juice

-Mix well until you get a bright and thick glaze with glue-like consistency.
+Mix well until you get a bright and thick glaze with a glue-like consistency.
 Cover the bread and decorate with almonds or candied maraschinos.
 Let dry thoroughly before packing, about 2-3 days.
 How long it takes for the glaze to dry completely will depend on the environmental humidity.

 Did you make this recipe?